DigiPie/digidocs/docs/R/vector-manipulation.md

-# R Basics / Sort, order and rank
+# R / Sort, order and rank
 This section covers sorting, ordering and ranking of vectors.

 ## `sort`